|

 Sound/ Vibration

-Miyawaki’s works introduce yet another layer to the experience of the present —its indexicality not necessarily, in this case, connected to the past.
+Miyawaki’s works introduce yet another layer to the experience of the present its indexicality not necessarily, in this case, connected to the past.
 Like the play of light and the traces of force, the sound of the work gives an extra dimension to her art.
 Perhaps “sound” is better understood as “silent vibration,” emanating from the work and physically enveloping the viewer.
 Probably the morphological similarity of brass pipes to musical instruments is what first suggested to the artist herself that sound was an element of her work.
-In MEGU, sound is even more vividly present as an attribute not of shape but of action —the act of splitting.
+In MEGU, sound is even more vividly present as an attribute not of shape but of action the act of splitting.

 This sensation of a silent sound is profoundly and closely related to the experience of an artwork in the present.
 The viewer’s sensation of resonating with the work distinguishes Miyawaki’s work from Minimalist sculpture, which plays mostly on the sense of sight and touch.
 In 1968, Miyawaki in fact produced a work literally entitled Vibration which actually produced sound.
 This was no sudden deviation from type, but a work in which the undertone that had coursed through the depths of her art had “broken the surface.”

-.4) As far as I know, these are her only works that include words or letters.
+At this point in the discussion I am reminded of Miyawaki’s metal and stone works inscribed “LISTEN TO YOUR PORTRAIT,” which she produced several variations.4) As far as I know, these are her only works that include words or letters.
 But why “LISTEN” instead of “LOOK”?
-This catachresis, incised repeatedly on Miyawaki’s works, reflects her fundamental approach to the “portrait” — to the human being as subject.
+This catachresis, incised repeatedly on Miyawaki’s works, reflects her fundamental approach to the “portrait” to the human being as subject.

 For Miyawaki, indeed, a human portrait is something not to be looked at but listened to (or to be listened to in addition to being looked at), just as we perceive in MEGU the sound of splitting.
-In particular, Miyawaki’s LISTEN series seems to resonate with the ontological investigations of philosophers such as Heidegger, who often used aural as well as visual metaphors when discussing the meaning of Being.
+In particular, Miyawaki’s LISTEN series seems to resonate with the ontological investigations of philosophers such as Heidegger, who often used aural as well as visual metaphors when discussing the meaning of Being.5) In this regard, I should like to touch briefly on two points.

 Body/ Language